jytan17/jytan17.github.io/_posts/2021-09-28-Machine-Learning-Package-Experiements.md

 ## Trees and Forests

-Below, we will conduct a few experiments to verify the implementations of our Tree algorithms, namely Classification and Regression Tree (CART), Random Forest (an ensemble method consists of CARTs), and Adaboost Trees (boosting with trees).
+Below, we have conducted a few experiments to verify the implementations of our Tree algorithms, namely Classification and Regression Tree (CART), Random Forest (an ensemble method consists of CARTs), and Adaboost Trees (boosting with trees).

+The dataset for this experiment was handcrafted in order to show the decision boundaries of the models.

 ```python
 from models.supervised import CART, RandomForest, AdaboostTree